-Help Autistic people to make decisions about their lives.
+Support Autistic people as they make decisions about their own lives.

 How to keep Autistic people SAFE Communities can work with Autistic people to do these things: - Design spaces where Autistic people feel like they belong. - Develop programs that are easy for Autistic people to take part in.